Blog

 I am a few years from 70, well 30 to be exact in September, but I long for the interior freedom that this study suggests.
 Freedom from not only the weight of what others think but also the freedom from ideals.

 The perfectionist in me has served me well for the first half of my life.
-It drove me in all facets; the athletic field, the classroom, even the moral life.
-It gave me the standards in which I strived to achieve.
+It drove me in all facets: the athletic field, the classroom, and even the moral life.
+It gave me the standards which I strived to achieve.
 That being said, the transition into the second half of my life has been about recognizing things that were once strengths now being weaknesses.
-What used to work doesn’t anymore, and those things that used to drive me to act, now prevent me to act at all.
+What used to work doesn’t work anymore, and those things that drove me to act now prevent me from acting at all.

 The story of the river comes to mind here.

-For the first half of my life these banks served me well.
-That said, in this stage of my life I realize that the banks have always been my sole focus.
+For the first half of my life, these banks served me well.
+At this stage, I realize that the banks have always been my sole focus.
 My life consisted of living up to the lofty ideals or not.
-And my perfectionist side was the high powered engine of the boat that kept me moving towards those lofty ideals.
+My perfectionist side was the high-powered engine of the boat that kept me moving toward those lofty ideals.

-The freedom that I long for now is not that those banks disappear but that my focus shifts.
+The freedom I long for now is not that those banks disappear but that my focus shifts.
 I long to shift my eyes from the unattainable ideals to the beautiful flowing water that floats the boat effortlessly down the river of life.
-This same water that gets choppy, rough, often times overflowing over the banks, even sometimes drying up, but water that keeps moving towards its end point, usually the serene stillness of a lake.
+This water gets choppy and rough and often overflows the banks, but the water keeps moving toward the serene stillness of a lake.

-In other words, it is the freedom of knowing, accepting, and smiling within my faults instead of hating them.
-It is allowing the ideals to do their job without focusing on them as the big deal.
-The big deal being my life as a whole, and those people who share my life with me.
+In other words, it is the freedom to know, accept, and smile at my faults instead of hating them.
+It allows the ideals to do their job without focusing on them as the big deal.
+The big deal is my life as a whole and those people who share my life with me.

-I haven’t written much in the last year partly because of this beautiful painful transition.
-A transition that has been about giving myself permission to shift my focus from the things that used to give me purpose, to the things that give me life today.
+I haven’t written much in the last year, partly because of this painful, beautiful transition.
+It is a transition that has been about permitting myself to shift my focus from the things that used to give me purpose to those that provide me with life today.
 I love music.
-I love men’s fashion.
-I love things from an older generation (houses, furniture, cars, antiques) and I have grown to love taking pictures (hence my multiple Instagram accounts which even confuse me).
-Yet most importantly I am learning to love the people who are in my life.
+I love stuff from an older generation (houses, furniture, cars, antiques), and I have grown to love taking pictures (hence my multiple Instagram accounts, which even confuse me).
+Yet, most importantly, I am learning to love the people in my life.
 Not because I am supposed to, but because I actually do.
-It is the freedom of just being.
-Being with my wounds, scars, failures, virtues, goodness, while being with others who also have their own wounds, scars, failures, virtues, and goodness.
+It is the freedom of just being, being with my wounds, scars, failures, virtues, and goodness, while being with others who also have their wounds, scars, failures, virtues, and goodness.
 Laughing and crying together in this beautiful mess we call life and hopefully doing so with a scotch, cigar, and Sinatra playing in the background.

 “We must learn to regard people less in light of what they do or omit to do, and more in the light of what they suffer.”